 merely because the maker subsequently makes an enduring power of guardianship (whether about the same matter as the treatment decision or a different matter).

-[Section 110T inserted by No. 25 of 2008 s.
+[Section 110T inserted: No. 25 of 2008 s.
 11.]

 110U.
 Priority of treatment decision in advance health directive